 As the name suggests, this lets you smoothly scroll through the content.
-If you haven’t noticed, when you scroll in Chrome using your mouse or the arrow keys, there is a little stuttering in the animation.
-In my experience this makes it hard to quickly go through content and also easily read what is important at the same time (bad for content skimmers).
+When you scroll in Chrome using your mouse or the arrow keys, there is a little stuttering in the animation.
+In my experience this makes it hard to quickly go through content and easily read what is important at the same time (bad for content skimmers).
 With this option enabled, smooth scrolling just feels right and professional.

-chrome://flags/#smooth-scrolling in the address bar to directly access it.
-Enable it using the drop-down menu below it.
+chrome://flags/#smooth-scrolling into the address bar to directly access it.
+Enable it using the dropdown menu below it.

 Chrome shows a tiny speaker icon on the right side of the tabs that have audio playing inside.
 This enables you to quickly find the source of the audio and mute or stop it.
 By enabling this Chrome flag, the speaker icon will act as a mute button so you can click on it to quickly mute the tab without even moving to it.
 Of course you can right-click the tab and select “Mute tab” to mute it, but this is much faster without any distractions.

 Look for the feature “Tab audio muting UI control” or type